-4.2 Equipment and material provided by the competitor.

-- Windows compatible hardware

-- Autodesk Products (AutoCAD, AutoCAD Architecture, Revit) (Current Year or Most Recent Version)

-- No internet access during competition

-- PDF creation software (ie. Adobe Acrobat Writer)

-- If competitors are bringing a computer or laptop from their school (instead of their personal computer), please ensure that the computer is unlocked so documents and possibly software can be saved/installed to the hard drive and technology support can be provided onsite.
-This may require access to CMOS settings.

-- Canadian Wood-Frame House Construction, published by CMHC will be permitted.
-(Digital or Hardcopy)

-- Scales (metric and imperial)
+- 4.2 Equipment and material provided by the competitor. - Pre-made title block (Refer to Section 2.4 above for requirements) - Windows compatible hardware - Autodesk Products (AutoCAD, AutoCAD Architecture, Revit) (Current Year or Most Recent Version) - No internet access during competition - Other than operating software, no files are permitted on the desktop or laptop. - PDF creation software (ie. Adobe Acrobat Writer) Competitors are to ensure PDF creation software is installed and tested prior to competition time.
+Refer below to contest specific rules. - If competitors are bringing a computer or laptop from their school (instead of their personal computer), please ensure that the computer is unlocked so documents and possibly software can be saved/installed to the hard drive and technology support can be provided onsite.
+This may require access to CMOS settings. - Canadian Wood-Frame House Construction, published by CMHC will be permitted.
+(Digital or Hardcopy) - Scales (metric and imperial) - Calculator - Pencil - Paper - Empty USB Drive - Software reference manuals, Textbooks and Electronic data (e.g. CD or diskette) will not be permitted

-- Calculator

-- Pencil

-- Paper

-- Empty USB Drive

-- Software reference manuals, Textbooks and Electronic data (e.g. CD or diskette) will not be permitted

-- 4.3 Required clothing provided by the competitor.
+4.3 Required clothing provided by the competitor.

-- N/A
+• N/A